ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 AWS Managed Blockchain QuickStart
 ===============================================
-This solution shows how to create an AWS Managed Blockchain and deploy a sample application.
+This solution shows how to create an AWS Managed Fabric Blockchain and deploy a sample application.
 This readme updates an article "Building and deploying an application for Hyperledger Fabric on Amazon Managed Blockchain" referenced below and provides a more basic step by step process.
-Unfortunately this is a pretty manual effort right now.

 ## Configure AWS EC2 Blockchain Console Instance
 Use AWS Console to configure the EC2 Instance for kubectl.
 This is a step by step process.